 - (A) TERM.
-The Term shall commence on the Effective Date, and shall remain in effect until June 30, 2024, unless terminated earlier in accordance with the terms and conditions set forth herein.
-In the event that the charter contract ("Contract") issued to Lessee by the Lake Superior State University Board of Trustees is revoked, suspended, terminated, or expires by its terms, this Lease and all obligations herein shall immediately terminate on the same date as the Contract is revoked, suspended, terminated or expires by its terms. - (B) SURRENDER AT END OF TERM; WAIVER.
+The Term shall commence on the Effective Date, and shall remain in effect until June 30, 2027, unless terminated earlier in accordance with the terms and conditions set forth herein.
+In the event the Tenant's Contract is sued to Lessee by the Lake Superior State University Board of Regents ("University Board") to operate a public school academy is revoked, suspended, terminated, or expires by its terms, this Lease and all obligations thereunder shall immediately terminate on the same date as the Contract is revoked, suspended, terminated, or expires by its terms. - (B) SURRENDER AT END OF TERM; WAIVER.
 Lessee shall immediately surrender possession of the Leased Premises at the expiration of the Term hereof or upon its termination.
 Lessee shall return the Leased Premises broom clean and free of debris, and in the same condition as it was on the Effective Date, subject to the permitted Alterations (as hereinafter defined).
 Upon the termination of this Lease and at the request of Lessor, Lessee shall sign an acknowledgement of termination. - (C) HOLDING OVER.
 Lessee shall not remain in possession of the Leased Premises after the termination of this Lease without the prior written consent of Lessor, which may be withheld in Lessor's sole and absolute discretion.
-Unless otherwise agreed in writing, any holdover occupancy by Lessee shall be deemed to be on a month-to-month basis at a rental rate equal to 200% of the rental rate otherwise in effect, plus all Additional Rent required pursuant to the terms of this Lease.
+Unless otherwise agreed in writing, any holdover occupancy by Lessee shall be deemed to be on a month-to-month basis at a rental rate equal to 200% of the rental rate otherwise in effect, plus all Additional Rent required pursuant to the terms of this Lease. - (D) RECONSTITUTION.
+The Lessee may terminate the lease, without cost or penalty to the Academy, in the event that the Lessee is required to close a Lessee site covered by this Lease (i) pursuant to a notice issued by the Michigan Department of Education under Section 507 of the Revised School Code ("Code"), MCL 380.507; or (ii) pursuant to a reconstitution by the Lake Superior State University pursuant to Section 507 of the Code, MCL 380.507 and the Contract issued to Lessee by the University Board.
+In such a case, Lessor shall have no recourse against the Lessee or the University Board for implementing the site closure or reconstitution.
+Nothing in this paragraph shall prevent the Lessor from receiving lease payments owed prior to site closure or reconstitution or relieve the Lessee from paying any costs or expenses owed under the lease prior to site closure or reconstitution.